ctm/Bataan-Memorial-Death-March/README.md

 runs and bike ride, but if it's chilly or I'm rushed or otherwise feeling frisky I may run, or bike, a bit faster.

+This is what I did up until BMDM 2018

 |Day|Activity|Amount|
 |---|--------|------|
 |Sunday|Bike Ride|35 - 70 miles|